etianen/django-s3-storage/README.rst

 Staticfiles storage settings
 ----------------------------

-All of the file storage settings are available for the staticfiles storage, sufficed with ``_STATIC``.
+All of the file storage settings are available for the staticfiles storage, suffixed with ``_STATIC``.
 You must provide at least ``AWS_S3_BUCKET_NAME_STATIC``.

 The following staticfiles storage settings have different default values to their file storage counterparts.